MeerzaA/Student-Mentor-Matching-System-/README.md

 The webapp is designed to match first and second year students with third and fourth year students in the same major, and age range.
 The older third and fourth year students will act as a mentor to the younger students in order to guide them through their college expirence.

+This project was build in firebase, the forntend is in HTML & CSS, with javascript used on the backend.

+All files for this system are included in this repository, since the system was built in firebase, I have excluded my firebase project code.

 To access the web app you can click the link below 👇.
   Link -> https://fsc-mentor-matching.web.app/Home%20Screen/Home.html